barionleg/ANTs_wiki/How-does-ANTs-handle-qform-and-sform-in-NIFTI-1-images?.md

 In all cases, the image spacing is read from the pixdim elements of the header.
 The rotation and translation information can either come from the qform (the quatern_[b,c,d] and qoffset_[x,y,z] NIFTI fields) or the sform matrix (srow_[x,y,z] fields).

 The exact procedure for computing the transform to physical space is here: [itkNiftiImageIO.cxx](https://github.com/InsightSoftwareConsortium/ITK/blob/master/Modules/IO/NIFTI/src/itkNiftiImageIO.cxx).
-From reviewing the code, this is my take on how the algorithm proceeds:
+From reviewing the code, this is my take on how the algorithm proceeds (in most use cases*):

 1. Check the sform matrix to see if it can be decomposed into a rotation matrix with scaling matching the image spacing.
   a.
 If a rotation matrix can be extracted, proceed to step 2.